nesi/hpc_training/_lessons/005-slurm.md

 Slurm does not deliberately delay large jobs in favor of smaller low-priority jobs, but it does employ a backfill algorithm which searches the queue for jobs which are small enough that they can start and run to completion before the resources necessary to start any higher priority jobs are expected to become available.
 This increases overall utilization but changes the order of job starts from being strictly priority based to being a function of the workload and the job size.
 With the backfill scheduler smaller jobs have a higher velocity through the queue than larger jobs, all other things being equal.

-Job size is multi-dimensional.
-Four categories of job sizes may be considered,  based on
+Job size is multi-dimensional, based on

-Time: long or short and
+ - Time: long or short and
-Resource request: narrow (1 or a few cores) or broad (many cores).
+ - Resource request: narrow (1 or a few cores) or broad (many cores).

 ## Getting started